AlvaroMAlves/payment-fraud-detection-system/README.md

 - **Testing**: Pytest
 - **Documentation**: Jupyter Notebooks, Markdown

-## Contributing
-1. Fork the repository
-2. Create a feature branch
-3. Make your changes
-4. Add tests
-5. Submit a pull request

 ## License
 This project is part of the Cloudwalk Software Engineer assessment case.